mirzafahad/mirzafahad.github.io/_posts/2025-04-14-multiple-realsense-camera-using-jetson-orin.md

     np_array_shape: tuple[int, ...]
 ```

-This can be passed using IPC mechanism easily.
+This can be passed using the IPC mechanism easily.
 The dataclass also has helper methods to get the numpy array back from the shared memory:

 ```python
 def get_np_array(self) -> NDArray: